guigrpa/storyboard/README.md

 addListener(browserExtListener);
 ```

-At the server side, initialise the WebSocket Server listener with either your `http` `Server` instance, or your [socket.io](http://socket.io/) `Server` instance, depending on your case:
+At the server side, initialize the WebSocket Server listener with either your `http` `Server` instance, or your [socket.io](http://socket.io/) `Server` instance, depending on your case:

 ```js
 // If your application doesn't use WebSockets: